 - The internship should form a part of the studies

-- The student is responsible for arranging and paying his/her own accommodation in Stockholm
+- The student is responsible for arranging and paying for their own accommodation in Stockholm

 - The student’s home university is the responsible authority during the internship period and for the intern’s insurance.
 If not applicable, the intern can be covered by Nordregio’s insurance

 Applications, including a CV and cover letter explaining your interest in Nordregio, should be addressed to email@example.com.
 The internship team is also happy to answer any questions you might have about the program.

 Please note that Nordregio’s capacity to accept interns fluctuates and we cannot guarantee the number of places that will be offered within each period.